How to Get a HAZMAT Endorsement at Southwest Truck Driver Training

 Hazardous Materials (H) Endorsement Program at Southwest

-Southwest Truck Driver Training (SWTDT) offers a four-hour HAZMAT endorsement Theory and Knowledge program.
+Southwest Truck Driver Training offers a 4-hour HAZMAT endorsement Theory and Knowledge program.
 After completing training, those wishing to obtain a HAZMAT endorsement will need to successfully complete the federally required TSA background check and take and pass a 50-question exam at their local DMV.

 What Does HAZMAT Training Include?